SummaryRead the full fact sheet

 Risk factors for liver cancer

 There are some things that can make you more likely to develop primary liver cancer.
-These are called risk factors and they include long-term infection with the hepatitis B or C virus, smoking and liver scarring, known as cirrhosis.
+These are called risk factors and they include long-term infection with the or virus, and liver scarring, known as .

 Cirrhosis may develop slowly over months or years.
 These are some of the things that can cause cirrhosis: